f5vmr/svxlinkbuilder/README.md

 <p>The connection to the svxreflector provides connectivity using pseudo-talkgroups to other nodes and repeaters on the network. for more information select this link http://svxportal-uk.ddns.net:81.</p>
 <p>This build now contains an automatic three minute timeout for RF users.
 This is to educate users to keep their speech from being too long.</p>
 <p>This timeout mechanism does not block the user whilst speaking, but superimposes a series of pip-tones with the emission, that are terminated, when the speaker releases the PTT.
 The squelch mechanism detects this, and sends "Time-out" verbally on the transmission, before issuing a "K" for continued use of the repeater.</p>
+<h3>For users of the SA818 device</h3>
+<p>There will be opportunity to select the programming of it during the installation progress.
+This is particularly important for the users of the uSvxCard with uDraCard from F8ASB and for the Guru-Rf Hotspot.
+For users of these devices, extra care and instructions may be required.
+Watch for them below.</p>
 <h3>Your First Steps</h3>
 <p><b>The Requirements:</b> A Raspberry Pi of any mark, a USB Soundcard, and an interface card (or a modified USB Soundcard and no interface).
 One or two transceivers.
 Experience with Shell Commands will help, but is not essential.</p>
 <p>If you are suitably experienced, you will be able to modify the installation once it is complete.
 But this system will provide you with a working system, and you can then modify it to your own needs should you want to.</p>